En este artÃculo explicaremos como instalar un servidor GitLab bajo FreeBSD, para una mayor flexibilidad lo instalaré en una jail utilizando

 ## Web server settings (note: host is the FQDN, do not include http://)

-https: true # Set to true if using HTTPS, see installation.md#using-https for additional HTTPS configuration details
+https: false # Set to true if using HTTPS, see installation.md#using-https for additional HTTPS configuration details

 ...